BY-LAWS OF THE BELLINGHAM UNITARIAN FELLOWSHIP

 Section 2: The Ministerial Search Committee: The Search Committee shall be elected at a congregational meeting.
 It will pattern its activities according to the procedures outlined in the Unitarian Universalist Association settlement process.

-Section 3: Election of a Minister: After the Ministerial Search Committee has recommended a candidate, a special meeting of the congregation shall be called to vote by secret ballot on that candidate.
+Section 3: Call of a Minister: After the Ministerial Search Committee has recommended a candidate, a special meeting of the congregation shall be called to vote by secret ballot on that candidate.
 A 90% vote in favor of the candidate by the Members present and voting is required.
 The terms of the settlement contract shall be presented to the congregation at the time of the vote.

 Section 4: Dismissal: Dismissal or resignation of the Minister shall carry at least a ninety (90) day termination date, except as otherwise provided by mutual consent of the Minister and the members of the Board.
 The Minister of this Fellowship shall be dismissed by a simple majority vote of the total Membership.
 Procedures for dismissal established by the Board will ensure that all sides of the dismissal issue are available to all Members of the congregation.